Morse complexes and multiplicative structures: Transition

-\begin{rien} {\bf Setting of the transition}. {\rm We consider two Fukaya trees $T'$ and $T''$ which differ only in the star of $v$ (see Figure \ref{Figure4}).
-The intermediate Fukaya tree $T$ has codimension one since $v$ has valency 4.
-Up to isotopy, $T'$ and $T''$ are the only two possible deformations from $T$ to a generic Fukaya tree.
+\begin{rien} {\bf Setting of transition}. {\rm We consider two Fukaya trees $T'$ and $T''$ which differ only in the star of $v$ (see Figure \ref{Figure4}).
+The intermediate Fukaya tree $T$ has exactly one vertex $v$ whose valency is 4.
+Up to isotopy, $T'$ and $T''$ are the only two possible deformations from $T$ to a generic tree.
 The edge $e'$ (resp. $e''$) is collapsed in $T'\to T$ (resp. $T''\to T$).
-The counting of interior edges gives $n(T')=n(T'')= n(T)+1$. } \end{rien}
+The counting of interior edges gives $n(T')=n(T'')= n(T)+1$.